qgrail/obsidian-ai-assistant/README.md

 - 🖼 Image generation with DALL·E3 and DALL·E2,
 - 🗣 Speech to text with Whisper.

+## Latest Updates
+You can now upload images in the chat modal and start interacting with GPT4-Vision.

 ## How to use

 ### 🤖 Text Assistant